-Wall Street rises as trade hopes build; chip index hits record
+Chip index at record, boosts Wall Street as trade hopes build

 (Reuters) - U.S. stocks rose on Wednesday, extending a strong start to the quarter as rising hopes of a trade deal with Beijing and bullish reports lifted the semiconductor index to a record high.

-Semiconductor stocks, which are heavily reliant on China for their revenue, have surged more than 25% this year on optimism about trade and recovering demand for chips.
+Chip stocks, which are heavily reliant on China for their revenue, have surged more than 27% this year on optimism about trade and recovering demand for chips.

-The Philadelphia Semiconductor index jumped 2.9% to a record high.
+The Philadelphia Semiconductor index jumped as much as 3% to a record high.

+“Tech and semis are a huge part of what China does and what the U.S. consumes,” said Michael Antonelli, market strategist at Robert W. Baird in Milwaukee.

+“The price action in this sector (semiconductors) will be viewed as a positive going forward.”

 The rally came as White House economic adviser Larry Kudlow sounded upbeat about the trade talks, adding that Beijing and Washington hope to get closer to a deal this week.